Cudell, Cleveland

 Cudell (/kəˈdɛl/) is a neighborhood on the West Side of Cleveland, Ohio.
 Named after Frank E. Cudell, the neighborhood has been a part of Cleveland since 1904, upon the completion of municipal annexation of the land by the city.

-For Cleveland City Council, the Cudell neighborhood is split between the 11th and 15th wards, and is represented jointly by council members Danny Kelly and Jenny Spencer.
+For Cleveland City Council, the Cudell neighborhood is split between the 11th and 12th wards, and is represented jointly by council members Nikki Hudson and Tanmay Shah.

 History

 Cudell is located on land which was originally the property of Franklin Reuben Elliott, a horticulturalist and fruit farmer.
 The land changed ownership multiple times before being purchased by Frank E. Cudell, an architect whose firm designed multiple buildings in Cleveland, including apartment buildings on W. 99th St.

 Cudell also deeded a portion of land along West Blvd. to the city which was used as a public park and eventually became home to Cudell Recreation Center.
 Today, the Cudell Tower, a memorial to Cudell from his wife, stands on the site of Cudell’s estate near the recreation center in an area known as Cudell Commons.

 Throughout the 20th century, Cudell was a working class neighborhood populated by workers from nearby factories.
 Cudell’s population peaked at roughly 17,600 in 1940.
 In the 1960s, Interstate 90 was constructed, isolating the southern portion of the neighborhood.

 In 2014, Cudell Recreation Center was the site of the shooting of Tamir Rice.